 PERSONAL – Here is the most difficult part.
 Travel nursing is NOT for everyone.
 If you don’t feel that travel nursing is a good ‘fit’ for you, don’t stress it.
 Find a staff job and be proud that you gave yourself a new experience and explored a new career option within nursing.
 Perhaps you enjoyed it but it just isn’t a good financial choice for you right now?
 YOUR Happiness is the NUMBER 1 priority.
 By answering the questions above, hopefully you will determine if Travel Nursing is right for you.

-Evaluation Part III - ACTION PLAN
+Travel Nurse Contract Evaluation Part III

 If the Personal analysis has determined that you want to continue Travel Nursing, It’s time to put your desire into actions.
-Utilizing your answers to the above questions will assist you to determine what areas of the Treatment Plan you need to review.
+Utilizing your answers to the above questions will assist you to determine what areas of the Travel Nurse Guide you need to review.
 If you didn’t feel like you had a good fit, don’t worry.
 It make take several contracts to find the right ‘mix’ of company, location, type of hospital and personal needs.
 I’ve worked in 15 different states and I have been able to find something enjoyable about each and every contract that I’ve taken.
 One day…when I find the perfect place; maybe I’ll settle down?